jyntran/aws-cert/notes/developer-associate.md

 - each has a unique ARN
 - immutable
 - only $LATEST can be updated
+- when new version is uploaded, it becomes $LATEST

 Qualified/Unqualified ARNs
 - qualified: `helloworld:$LATEST` or `helloworld:ALIAS`
 - unqualified: `helloworld` (no version)

 Alias
+- like a pointer to a specific version of the function code
 - can create a PROD alias, point to version 1, then change to version 2 when ready

 Shift traffic
 - based on weights (%)
 - cannot be done on $LATEST version, instead create an alias to $LATEST

+Concurrent executions
+- safety feature to limit number of executions across all functions in a given region per account
+- default is 1,000 per region
+- `TooManyRequestsException`
+- HTTP status code: 429
+- request throughput limit exceeded
+- to request increase, submit request to AWS Support Center
+- reserved concurrency
+  - guarantees that set number of executions which will always be available for critical functions
+  - however this also acts as a limit

+VPC
+- virtual private cloud
+- enabling Lambda access to VPC resources
+  - allow function to connect to private subnet
+  - needs following info
+    - private subnet ID
+    - security group ID (with required access)
+    - Lambda uses info to set up ENIs using an available IP address from your private subnet
+  - add VPC information to Lambda function config using `vpc-config` parameter
+    - `aws lambda update-function-configuration --vpc-config ...`

 ## Alexa